 - Inform parents/guardians through assemblies, school website and newsletters of the school's commitment to a whole-school allergy awareness program and the importance of their support and involvement at intervals through the year.
-This could, at the very least be at the beginning of each year, during Food Allergy Week in May and then again later in the year. - Invite parents/guardians to see their child/children perform learning activities from this resource at assemblies. - Use the At Home Activities and Parent/ Guardian Information Sheets in this resource in the classroom, in the library and in public areas around the school.

-Publish current allergy information in the school newsletter, website and/or on social media.
-To obtain allergy information snippets contact: https://allergyfacts.org.au/contact
+This could, at the very least be at the beginning of each year, during Food Allergy Week in May and then again later in the year. - Use the Parent/Guardian Information Sheets in this resource in the library and in public areas around the school. - Publish current allergy information in the school newsletter, website and/or social media.
+To obtain allergy information snippets contact A&AA (https://allergyfacts.org.au/contact) - Inform parents/guardians of students with food allergies of upcoming activities involving food, school excursions and school camps in a timely manner.